isopink/isopink.github.io/_posts/2025-04-06-Is Learning Feasible.md

 For each input $𝑥 ∈ 𝑋$ if $h(x)=f(x)$, mark it green; otherwise, mark it red.
 Since we don’t know $f$, we don’t know the actual colors.
 However, if we pick $x$ randomly based on a probability distribution $P$ then the probability that $h(x) \ne f(x)$ (a red marbles) is some value $μ$.
 This turns the input space $X$ into a probabilistic bin.

 ![solution](/assets/images/2_2.svg)

-S
-Training data points are like marbless drawn from the bin.s Each point is independently drawn from $P$ and labeled red*(incorrect)* or green*(correct)* depending on whether $h(x_n)$ matches $f(x_n)$. **Thus, the learning problem becomes a probabilistic bin model, even if $P$ or $μ$ is unknown.** Now, we can update the learning diagram we introduced previously:
+Training data points are like marbless drawn from the bin Each point is independently drawn from $P$ and labeled red*(incorrect)* or green*(correct)* depending on whether $h(x_n)$ matches $f(x_n)$. **Thus, the learning problem becomes a probabilistic bin model, even if $P$ or $μ$ is unknown.** Now, we can update the learning diagram we introduced previously:

 ![solution](/assets/images/2_3.svg)